emm224/Project-Catwalk/README.md

 <br />
 <br />

-## How to View
+## How to View and Interact with Retail Portal

-### Installation
+To view on a local machine, please follow these instructions:
-Fork the repo and clone to your local machine.
-After completion, follow these steps to install.
+1. Fork the repository and clone to your local machine using `git clone https://github.com/Orcus-FEC/FEC.git`

-1. Run `npm init` to initialize node package management setup.
-2. Run `npm install` to download dependencies.
-3. You will need to either set up a `.env.local` or a JS file that's attached to the `.gitignore` file.
-This file will house the private Github Authentication Token in the following form in your root directory.
+2. Generate a github personal access token to access the API and save token securely within file.
 You can read more about creating a token [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)

-### Development
-After installation is complete, proceed to setup the development environment.
-1. Create new React environment using a [Webpack](https://webpack.js.org) bundler.
-2. Create new Node/Express back-end environment.

-### Launch
-After development is complete, proceed to launch application into the browser.
-Ensure that the run scripts are correct within the package.JSON file.
+3. Run `npm install` to download dependencies.
-1. Run `npm run react-dev` to launch the Webpack bundler.
+4. Run `npm run react-dev` to launch the Webpack bundler.
-2. Run `npm run start` to launch the server environment.
+5. Run `npm run start` to launch the Server environment.
+6. Open <b>http://localhost:3000/</b> in your Browser.